FrameworkComputer/EmbeddedController/docs/fingerprint/fingerprint.md

 See the [`model.yaml` for the Hatch board][hatch model.yaml] as an example.

-Instead of crafting the `model.yaml` by hand, newer boards are moving to the [Chrome OS Project Configuration] model, where the config is generated using [Starlark].
+Instead of crafting the `model.yaml` by hand, newer boards are moving to the [ChromeOS Project Configuration] model, where the config is generated using [Starlark].
 The common [`create_fingerprint`] function can be used across models to configure the fingerprint settings.
 See the [Morphius `config.star`] for an example of how to call `create_fingerprint`.
 After you modify a `config.star`